adelig/digit-recognizer-kaggle-competition/README.md

 # Evaluating models

  Evaluation performed based on both the F1 score and the deduced accuracy of each model on the validation data.

+# Outcomes

+Performance measured as the accuracy on validation data per model: <br />

+1. SVM with PCA : 97.9% <br />
+2. KNN with PCA : 97.6% <br />
+3. XGBoost with parameter tuning : 96.2% <br />
+4. Random Forest Classifier : 88.7% <br />
+5. Multiple Linear Regression : 85.1% <br />

+The above values are indicative in the sense that they highly depend on the selection of parameters such as the PCA component range, the seed in KNN, the number of estimators in Random Forest and many others. <br />